ashish-anand-here/logwise/docs/setup-guides/self-host/production-setup.md

 - Clamping to min/max workers results in “no effective change”.

 In such cases, the system logs the reason and keeps the worker count as-is.

+## S3 Retention Management

+In addition to scaling, Orchestrator is responsible for enforcing log retention on S3:

+1. **Config Source**: Retention (e.g. retention_days) is stored in the Orchestrator DB per service + environment.

+2. **How It Works**: Orchestrator periodically syncs these settings to S3, updating lifecycle rules for the matching prefixes.

+3. **Effect**: S3 automatically expires objects older than the configured retention, and any change in DB config is applied without manual cleanup.

 ## Monitoring and Alerting for Scaling